Course Catalogue

 BSM-280 Advertising and Public Relations

-This course will provide students with a broad overview of advertising and promotion from an integrated Brand Promotion (IBP) perspective.
-It will focus on different area such as advertising and IBP in business and society, analyzing the environment for advertising and integrated brand promotion, the creative process, placing the message in conventional and new media, and integrated brand promotion.
-The course will cover diverse range of advertising theories & practices, advertising & promotion industry, advertising & promotion history, advertising & promotion society, advertising & promotion agencies, advertising & promotion media planning, advertising & promotion strategies, advertising & promotion creative techniques, advertising & promotion research, advertising & promotion social responsibilities, ethics in advertising & promotion, sales promotion.
-3-0-3
+This course provides a broad overview of advertising and promotion from an Integrated Brand Promotion (IBP) perspective.
+It covers areas such as advertising and IBP in business and society, analyzing the advertising environment, the creative process, message placement in conventional and new media, and integrated brand promotion.
+Topics include advertising theories and practices, industry overview, history, agencies, media planning, strategies, creative techniques, research, social responsibilities, ethics, and sales promotion.

 • Pre Requisite: BSM-178